 - 1. Awareness of whether additional treatment or equipment will be required because of SDWA regulations that will come into effect within the next few years.
 The 2014 survey responses indicate that more managers are aware of how upcoming regulations will affect their operations.
-In 2001, 30% of systems knew whether or not they would need additional treatment as a result of upcoming regulations, compared to 45% in the 2007 survey, 55% in the 2014 survey, and 24% in the 2020 survey.
-We believe that the recent decrease in awareness could be the result of staff turnover at the drinking water systems.
-MDE has focused efforts on educating water systems about upcoming regulations or new requirements that impact them.
+In 2001, 30% of systems knew whether or not they would need additional treatment as a result of upcoming regulations, compared to 45% in the 2007 survey, 55% in the 2014 survey, and then a decrease to 24% in the 2019 survey.
+We believe that the recent decrease in awareness could be the result of turnover at the drinking water systems.
+MDE has focused efforts on educating water systems about new or upcoming regulations or requirements that impact them.
 MDE will continue to target educational efforts toward ensuring that water system managers and operators are aware of upcoming changes to federal and State laws and regulations.
-The Maryland Center for Environmental Training offers a MDE funded training class for superintendents of small water systems, which continues to help small water systems become more informed about regulatory and reporting requirements.
-In addition, Maryland Rural Water Association and Water and Wastewater Operators Association provide regulatory updates in training classes and at their annual conferences for all water system operators and superintendents. - 2.
+The Maryland Center for Environmental Training offers an MDE-funded training class for superintendents of small water systems, which continues to help small water systems become more informed about regulatory and reporting requirements.
+In addition, the Maryland Rural Water Association and Water and Wastewater Operators Association provides regulatory updates in training classes and at their annual conferences for all water system operators and superintendents. - 2.
 Percentage of systems with service connections metered.
 Metering is a fundamental tool for managing water use by community water systems.
 Many smaller systems do not have service connection metering that measures the amount of water used by each customer.
-Individual metering provides the customer with information about how much water they use, and allows the water system to charge more when the customer uses excessive amounts of water, and typically encourages water conservation.
+Individual metering provides the customer with information about how much water they use and allows the water system to charge more when the customer uses excessive amounts of water (to encourage water conservation).
 Additionally, water systems can use metering to identify water losses occurring from distribution system leaks, theft, or other unauthorized uses.
-About 64% of the systems that responded to the 2020 survey reported that 100% of their residential customers are metered and 71% of the systems reported that 100% of their commercial customers are metered.
+About 64% of the systems that responded to the 2019 survey reported that 100% of their residential customers are metered and 71% of the systems reported that 100% of their commercial customers are metered.
 These are dramatically higher than they were in the first survey in 2001.
-This percentage is expected to continue to increase as water demand escalates. - 3.
-Systems that can meet average daily demand with largest source out of service.
-Some water systems use multiple sources to supply their customers.
-This is a critical factor for ensuring the reliability of a water system in case one source goes out of service due to mechanical/electrical failure or other unforeseen reason.
-The percentage of systems increased from 52% in 2001 to 64% in the 2007 survey, 69% in 2014, and 83% of the systems that responded to the 2020 survey reported that they can meet average daily demand with their largest source out of service.
-WSP field engineers work directly with water systems assist them with ways to improve their reliability.
-WSP will continue to encourage water systems to provide sufficient backup capabilities for their water supplies.
+This percentage is expected to continue to increase as water conservation and demand escalates. - 3.
+Systems that can meet average daily demand if the largest source is out of service.
+Some water systems use multiple sources to supply customers.
+This is a critical factor for ensuring the reliability of a water system in case one source goes out of service due to a mechanical/electrical failure or another unforeseen reason.
+The percentage of systems that reported that they can meet average daily demand with their largest source out of service increased from 52% in 2001 to 64% in the 2007 survey to 69% in 2014.
+Eighty-three percent of the systems that responded to the 2019 survey reported that they can achieve this.
+WSP works directly with water systems to assist them with ways to improve their reliability.
+WSP will continue to encourage water systems to provide sufficient backup capabilities for their supplies.